-The InPlanning editorial board is the main responsible body on behalf of the participating planning schools from Groningen, Amsterdam, Utrecht, Nijmegen and Wageningen.
+The InPlanning editorial board is the main responsible body on behalf of the participating planning schools from Groningen, Amsterdam, Utrecht, Nijmegen, Wageningen and Ghent.
+To maintain a high quality standard the board decides on new book proposals and organizes a review process (if necessary).

 Prof. Dr. Wil Zonneveld